-Canva is home to thousands of templates – some available directly within the platform and some available from third-party sources (like ours!)
+There are thousands of templates available for Canva — some directly within the platform and some from third-party sources (like ours!)

-Once you’ve found a template that will work for your needs, it’s always a good idea to customize it to fit your organization’s brand.
-This will help to build and strengthen your organization’s brand, which in turn will increase the recognition and trust of your organization.
+Once you’ve found a template that will work for your needs, it’s a good idea to customize it to fit your organization’s brand.
+This will help to build and strengthen your organization’s brand, which in turn will increase recognition of and trust in your organization.

 There are some easy steps you can take to customize your template with your organization’s brand.
 Here are four steps we recommend taking every time you use a Canva template.

 The quickest and easiest way to customize your template is with color.
 Swapping out the template colors for your organization’s brand colors instantly makes a templated design look like it belongs with the rest of your content.

 To change the color of any element on your design, simply click that element to select it.
 You’ll know that you’ve selected an element when you see the frames with handles.
 Then, click the color square in the top menu to select a new color for that element.
 You can use a color picker to select a color, enter a HEX code, or choose a color already in use in the design.